Archaeology Collections

 Focus: Remote sensing and excavation to locate the first church or Praise House

 Using magnetometry and electrical resistivity, undergraduate and graduate student archaeologists identified places under the ground that were most likely to have evidence of a past building that led to targeted excavations.
-That summer, a field school (or summer archaeology class) worked to excavate areas around the old Praise House exhibit and worked hard to build relationships with local community members who came to visit the excavations.
+That summer, a field school (or summer archaeology class) worked to excavate areas around the old Praise House exhibit and worked hard build relationships with local community members who came to visit the excavations.

 Project Highlights: